Getting to Argentina

 This frequent question is answered in detail as follows: Banks and Exchange Houses are open from Monday to Friday from 10am to 3pm (in some cities in the interior of the country they may open early at 7am or 8am closing at midday at 1pm).
 Shops and stores generally open at 10am too and close at 8pm.
 In some touristic cities the closing time can be stretched to 10pm like in Mar del Plata for instance.

-Restaurants, pizza shops pizza party and cafeterias in Buenos Aires City work till dawn, some of them work 24hs non-stop, especially cafeterias.
+Restaurants and cafeterias in Buenos Aires City work till dawn, some of them work 24hs non-stop, especially cafeterias.
 Lunch is normally between 1pm and 2pm and dinner between 9pm and 10pm.
 During weekends, especially on Sundays, lunch can last up to 3pm and dinner till 12am.
 Buenos Aires City has a lot of nightlife, comparable to Madrid, Spain.

 In Buenos Aires City, most shops and stores don´t close at midday, they work all day long, whereas in the cities of the interior of the country, shops and stores close at midday, even in important cities such as Mendoza, Rosario, Mar del Plata, Córdoba, Salta, etc. Shops are open on Saturdays till 1pm and close on Sundays, except for the big stores or Shopping Malls in big cities.